billCaplan/Lifebook/README.md

 # Lifebook

-[Heroku link][heroku] **NB:** This should be a link to your production site
+[Production Link][heroku]

 [heroku]: http://www.lifebook.tech/

-## Minimum Viable Product

-Lifebook is a web application inspired by Facebook built using Ruby on Rails and React.js.
+Lifebook is a web application inspired by Facebook built using Ruby on Raill, React, Cloudinary, PostgreSQL, and jQuery.
 Lifebook allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

-- [ ] Create an account
+-  Create an account
-- [ ] Log in / Log out
+-  Log in / Log out
-- [ ] Create a user profile.
+-  Create a user profile.
-- [ ] Post photos and updates to their profiles
+-  Post photos and updates to their profiles
-- [ ] Follow other users and keep up to date on their activities
+-  Follow other users and keep up to date on their activities
-- [ ] Contact other users directly
+-  Contact other users directly
-- [ ] Engage in discussion with other users on profile pages
+-  Engage in discussion with other users on profile pages

 ## Design Docs